Moving to Ireland from the USA 2026: Visa, Cost & Reality

 - Initial validity: 2 years

-- Pathway to permanent residence after 5 years
+- Pathway to Stamp 4 after 5 years

 For complete details on the application process, costs, and timelines, see our comprehensive guide to Irish work permits and visas.